temisAP/PBL_paneles/README.md

 ## About parametrization

-Every part will be parametrized independently and then all parameters will be set and linked in a single CATPart called 'PARAMETROS'
+Every part will be parametrized independently and then all parameters will be set and linked in a single CATPart called 'PARAMETROS' which is a product that contains parameter parts named as their product

 ## Subsets, products, and parts